MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/overrides.md

 Sometimes you need to try out some possible fixes for a webpage, but you don't have access to the source files, or changing the page requires a slow and complex build process.
 You can debug and fix all kind of problems in DevTools.
 But the changes don't persist; after you refresh the local file, all your work is gone.
 The Overrides feature in the [Sources](../sources/index.md) tool helps you solve this problem.

 You can now take a resource of the current webpage and store it locally.
-When you refresh the webpage, the browser doesn't load the resource from the server.
-Instead, the browser replaces the server resource with your local copy of the resource.
+When you refresh the webpage, the browser doesn't load the resource from the server; instead, the browser replaces the server resource with your local copy of the resource.

 <!-- ====================================================================== -->
 ## Setting up your local folder to store Overrides

-1. Right-click a webpage, such as https://microsoftedge.github.io/Demos/demo-to-do/ and then select **Inspect**.
+1. Right-click a webpage, such as https://microsoftedge.github.io/Demos/demo-to-do/, and then select **Inspect**.
 DevTools opens.

 1. Select the **Sources** (![Sources icon](./overrides-images/sources-tool-icon.png)) tool.